kubedb/docs/docs/guides/mongodb/configuration/using-config-file.md

 ## Overview

-MongoDB allows to configure database via configuration file.
+MongoDB allows configuring database via configuration file.
 The default configuration file for MongoDB deployed by `KubeDB` can be found in `/data/configdb/mongod.conf`.
 When MongoDB starts, it will look for custom configuration file in `/configdb-readonly/mongod.conf`.
 If configuration file exist, this custom configuration will overwrite the existing default one.

 > To learn available configuration option of MongoDB see [Configuration File Options](https://docs.mongodb.com/manual/reference/configuration-options/).

-At first, you have to create a config file named `mongod.conf`.
-Then you have to put this file into a [volume](https://kubernetes.io/docs/concepts/storage/volumes/).
-You have to specify this volume  in `spec.configSecret` section while creating MongoDB crd.
-KubeDB will mount this volume into `/configdb-readonly/` directory of the database pod.
+At first, you have to create a secret with your configuration file contents as the value of this key `mongod.conf`.
+Then, you have to specify the name of this secret in `spec.configSecret.name` section while creating MongoDB crd.
+KubeDB will mount this secret into `/configdb-readonly/` directory of the database pod.

 In this tutorial, we will configure [net.maxIncomingConnections](https://docs.mongodb.com/manual/reference/configuration-options/#net.maxIncomingConnections) (default value: 65536) via a custom config file.
-We will use configMap as volume source.

 ## Custom Configuration